Frequently asked questions

 What are the advantages of using modular pontoons?

-It can be cost effective to use modular pontoons as working platforms which can be configured to suit bespoke project requirements and altered as the project develops.
-If there are restrictions on getting bigger barges to the site location then barges constructed from modular pontoons can be an effective solution.
+It can be cost effective to use modular pontoons as they can be configured to suit your specific project requirements and altered as the project develops.
+If there are restrictions on getting bigger barges to the site location then barges constructed from modular pontoons can be an alternative solution.

-Floating platforms are assembled from individual modular pontoons and they can be used for a wide variety of purposes, such as providing access over water, logistics, equipment storage and creating temporary walkways.
-Pontoons are also available in a range of sizes and materials, so it is important to choose the right one for your needs. hatever it is, the way you tell your story online can make all the difference.
+Floating platforms can be used for a wide variety of purposes, such as providing access over water, logistics, equipment storage and creating temporary walkways.
+Pontoons are also available in a range of sizes and materials, so it is important to choose the right type for your needs.

 Where is the project located?